MicrochipTech/PIC32MZW1_RMII_Bridge_with_PHY_StationMode/README.md

 It is an PIC32MZ EF SK based network application (tcpip_udp_server), it acts as the Ethernet End Node application with a UDP server listening for incoming connection.
 It uses the Ethernet PHY interface to access the WFI32E01 board Wi-Fi interface.

-The Ethernet End Node applicaiton is capable of accessing the WFI32E01 CLI commands, the UART console interface tunnels the user commands to WFI32E01 UART interface.
+The Ethernet End Node application can access the WFI32E01 CLI commands, the UART console interface tunnels the user commands to WFI32E01 UART interface.

 The "bridge" command is used to link the WFI32E01 CLI interface on PIC32MZ EF SK console.
    - '*>bridge btl*' -> Tunnels the UART lines to perform the WFI32E01 Firmware upgrade